Freightliner Cascadia: eCascadia

 In August 2019, the first two eCascadias were delivered to customers in California as part of field tests.
 The manufacturer stated that the trucks are built "to test the integration of battery-electric trucks [into] large-scale fleet operations".
 One of the customers, Penske, will be operating the truck "in regional traffic in Southern California" while the other, NFI, will use it in drayage operations at the Port of Los Angeles and the Port of Long Beach.

-Order books opened in 2021, and one order were for 800 trucks.
+Order books opened in 2021, and one order was for 800 trucks.

 After testing a prototype to more than 1 e6mi, production and official premiere took place in May 2022.